FriendsOfEpub/Blitz/Blitz_framework/blitz-doc.md

 You can specify a primary and secondary color, the default is `inherit`, which usually translates to black or white, depending on the reading mode selected e.g. night mode.

-By default, those variables are used for links.
+By default, links are using the primary color – but are handled with a specific variable you can set.

 #### Decorations